jshuadvd/LongRoPE/README.md

 # LongRoPE: Extending LLM Context Window Beyond 2 Million Tokens

-## Note: This repository is a work in progress and is not yet ready for production use.
-Please refer to the paper for more details
+_Note: This repository is a work in progress and is not yet ready for production use.
+Please refer to the paper for more details._

 ## Introduction